Ph.D., Public Administration, University of Southern California

 Areas of Interest: Public Policy, Corruption, Program Evaluation and Grant Writing and Management

-Dr. Terry Anderson joined the faculty of Troy University in January 1998.
+Dr. Anderson joined the faculty of Troy University in January 1998.
 Prior to that, she worked in law enforcement for 21 years, first with the Federal Bureau of Investigation (1976-1983) and later with the Broward Sheriff's Office (1983-1997).
-Her academic background is diverse.
+Her academic background is di-verse.
 She earned undergraduate degrees from Stetson University (B.A. in Russian, 1972) and the University of Central Florida (B.A. in History, 1973).
-In addition, she has a degree in Statistics from the U.S. Department of Agriculture Graduate School (1982).
-She completed a Masters of Science in Management degree at St. Thomas University (1989).
+In addition, she has a certificate in Statistics from the U.S. Department of Agriculture Graduate School (1982).
+She completed a Master of Science in Management degree at St. Thomas University (1989).
 Finally, her Ph.D. in Public Administration was completed at Florida Atlantic University in 1997.
-Dr. Anderson has travelled extensively, including over 15 trips to the Republic of Georgia where she has taught numerous courses in an MPA program at the Georgian Institute of Public Affairs and consulted to develop and deliver seminars, including one in Organizational Management to President Saakashvili's Public Affairs Staff.
-She has published two case studies and one book, entitled, Public Administration in Transition: Managing the Public Sector in an Emerging Democracy.
+Dr. Anderson has travelled extensively, including over 20 trips to the Republic of Georgia where she has taught numerous courses in both the MPA and International Relations programs at the Georgian Institute of Public Affairs (GIPA) and consulted to develop and deliver seminars, including one in Organizational Management to former President Saakashvili's Public Affairs Staff.
+She has published several articles and case studies and one book, entitled, Public Administration in Transition: Managing the Public Sector in an Emerging Democracy.
+In February 2015, she spent 4 weeks in Ukraine delivering several seminars on the subject of public policy and good governance, establishing what is becoming a long-term relationship with Ukrainian Catholic University (UCU) in Lviv, Ukraine.
+Dr. Anderson has served as a consultant with UCU, helping them to develop a full MPA program to add to their current offerings and has returned to UCU twice since the program began in September 2015 to teach MPA courses.

 Ph.
 D., University of Mississippi.